ansys/pyturbowizard/ptw_examples/tutorial_speedline/speedline_tutorial.md

 ```"updateAllDPs": true``` and ```"write_data": true"``` are set to capture all .dat files for the study and to run the whole speedline.

-The ```"defintion"``` section is used to define the parameters to be varied.
+The ```"definition"``` section is used to define the parameters to be varied.
 In this case the static outlet pressure is varied with explicit values (no scale factor used).